Jobs & RFP Opportunities

 Is it true Kiewit has hired all workers already or plans to bring in all workers from outside the area?

 Hiring local and giving back to the communities we serve is important to Kiewit and to KRRC.
-Because of this, we are working with our union partners to hire local workers.
-We also encourage any qualified TBE Firm to submit bids for the scopes of work that meet their skillsets.
-While some key Kiewit employees and foremen have been identified to work on the project, the majority of our craft labor will be hired from the local union halls – and none of these positions will be filled until closer to construction.
+Because of this, we worked with our union partners to hire local workers.
+We also encouraged any qualified TBE Firm to submit bids for the scopes of work that meet their skillsets.

 I’m interested in a job doing restoration work, does Kiewit hire for that?